redhat-performance/aimlperf_reg_tests/TensorFlow/OpenShift/README.md

 $ ./configure --help
 ```

+If you made a mistake somewhere in configuring, just rerun `configure`.
+Every time you run `configure`, it overwrites the existing Makefile with new information, so it is safe to rerun it.

-If you use the `--instance-type`/`-t` flag when configuring the Makefile and specify an instance that does not exist yet (which is perfectly okay!), you will need to setup an instance before executing the `make` commands.
+**HEADS UP:** If you use the `--instance-type`/`-t` flag when configuring the Makefile and specify an instance that does not exist yet (which is perfectly okay!), you will need to setup an instance before executing the `make` commands.
 Information on how to setup an instance using `MachineSet` will be described later on, but do not worry about that yet.
 For now, follow the instructions in the next subsection, which describes how to install the necessary cluster operators for running the benchmarks.

 ### 2. Installing Necessary Cluster Operators